 - Blazemeter is 100% compatible with Apache JMeter.

-- It is easy integrated with other popular open source tools: Selenium, Locust, and Gatling.
+- It is easily integrated with other popular open source tools: Selenium, Locust, and Gatling.

 - There is an ability to run test cases with the up to 1 million users.